secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 1. Groups can be used to assign content to a specific group of people.
 Learning can be assigned to all members of a group
 1. When new members are added to a group, they will automatically be assigned all content that has been assigned to that group
 1. Groups offer a space to create a community of learners around a similar topic or goal
-1. All groups must have a group administrator that will take responsbility for managing content in the group, curating new content for the group, and creating new ways to maintain community.
+1. All groups must have a group administrator that will take responsibility for managing content in the group, curating new content for the group, and creating new ways to maintain a community.
 Group admin are encouraged to open an MR to this page and add best practices for group management

 ##### Inviting new members to groups

 Engage learners in groups using the following practices

-1. Learners automaticlaly added by the HRIS integration from BambooHR to groups based on their role in the organization
+1. Learners automatically added by the HRIS integration from BambooHR to groups based on their role in the organization
 1. Manually adding users to groups by navigating to the group and clicking the `invite` option
 1. Broadcast open groups on the Discover page to invite new members